r-anguilletti/MaskArchitectureAnomaly_CourseProject/README.md

 # Mask Architecture Anomaly Segmentation for Road Scenes [[Course Project](https://drive.google.com/file/d/19gQ2uhI8jPxWIdGewkaA2DqihUnQLVfB/view?usp=drive_link)]
 This repository provides a starter-code setup for the Real-Time Anomaly Segmentation project of the Machine Learning Course.
 It consists of the code base for training/testing ERFNet on the Cityscapes dataset and perform anomaly segmentation.
+It also contains some code referring to EoMT.

 ## Packages
 For instructions, please refer to the README in each folder: